Modernizing Amdahl's Law: How AI Scaling Laws Shape Computer Architecture: The Modernized Amdahl Model

 The corresponding normalized execution time is

-This setup makes four assumptions explicit.
+This setup makes five assumptions explicit.
 First, $S$ and $1-S$ are normalized workload shares over the design interval under consideration.
 Second, specialization improves only the bounded share through the relative efficiency ratio~$R$.
-Third, the value-scalable share remains on the programmable side because that is where additional compute continues to be productively absorbed.
-Fourth, the hardware trade-off is reduced to one constrained allocation dimension~$x$, so the model is deliberately a first-order allocation law rather than a full chip-level microarchitectural description.
-The first term models the effectively bounded portion of the workload, which can benefit from specialization; the second models the value-scalable portion, which remains on the programmable side because it continues to absorb additional compute.
+Third, the value-scalable share remains on the programmable side because that is where continuing efficiency gains, software innovation, and model adaptation can still be productively absorbed.
+Fourth, for a given chip or cluster, the model asks how the available substrate is turned into more effective or logical compute.
+Fifth, the hardware trade-off is reduced to one constrained allocation dimension~$x$, so the model is deliberately a first-order allocation law rather than a full chip-level microarchitectural description.
+The first term models the effectively bounded portion of the workload, which can benefit from specialization; the second models the value-scalable portion, which remains on the programmable side because it continues to absorb additional effective compute.

 Differentiating twice gives

 This expression is strictly positive on $[0,1)$, so the objective is strictly convex and admits a unique global minimizer.
 The threshold condition is then obtained by differentiating once: